-A large proportion of the at least 12,000 people reported to have been killed were shot dead, most of them on Thursday and Friday night last week, according to the UK-based Iran International.
+According to Iran International, the death toll is actually several times higher.
+A large proportion of the at least 12,000 people the UK-based organization says have been killed were reportedly shot dead, most on Thursday and Friday night last week.

 "In terms of geographical scope, intensity of violence and number of deaths in a short period of time, this mass killing is unprecedented in Iran's history," the organization writes.